OPTIONAL GORILLA TREK IN UGANDA 12/30/17-1/2/18

 A visa for Uganda must be obtained prior to traveling to Uganda.
 If you wish to go through Embassy or Consulate directly, please see the following webpage for requirements for a visa http://washington.mofa.go.ug/data-smenu-53-Visa-Requirements.html.

-No other specific vaccinations are required for travel to Kenya & Uganda.
-You may wish to take malaria prophylaxis.
+A YELLOW FEVER VACCINATION CERTIFICATE may required for travel to Kenya & Uganda.
+We recommend having the vaccine.
+We recommend taking malaria prophylaxis.
 Please consult your personal physician.

 Additional information about staying healthy while traveling to Kenya & Uganda can be found at www.cdc.gov.

 Travelers to Kenya & Uganda should ensure that the validity of their passports is at least six months beyond the end of their intended stay.
 Kenyan & Ugandan immigration authorities require a minimum of two blank (unstamped) visa pages in the passport to enter the country (four total); some travelers have experienced difficulties when they arrive without the requisite blank pages.
 Travelers should make sure there are sufficient pages for visas and immigration stamps to enter into Kenya and Uganda.

 Kenya – Evidence of yellow fever immunization may be requested, especially if you are entering Kenya from an infected zone or returning to Kenya from Uganda.
 Some travelers have been turned around at immigration for not having sufficient proof of immunization.

 Uganda – A yellow fever immunization and corresponding certificate is REQUIRED for entry into Uganda.
 Please consult your private physician for availability of this vaccine.
 If you cannot take the live vaccine because of HIV or other reasons, a letter from your doctor is usually sufficient.
 Please discuss with your physician and with Coda Tours.

 SAT DEC 30 • Fly Nairobi | Entebbe